-A step-by-step guide to launching with success.
+A step-by-step guide to launching with success

-According to the Harvard Business Review, more than 30,000 new consumer products are launched every year.
+According to the Harvard Business Review, entrepreneurs launch more than 30,000 new consumer products every year.
 If you’re working on your next big thing, you’re adding a new product to your range, or you’re preparing to make a new service accessible to customers, it’s crucial to have a new product launch plan.

-Phases of new product development
+3 key stages of new product development

-Once you’ve compiled and analysed data and created a business strategy, you know what you’re up against in terms of rival products and firms, and you have an understanding of the level of demand for your new products or services within the target market, you can move to the next step, which is the pre-launch phase.
+Once you’ve compiled and analysed data and created a business strategy, you’ll know what you’re up against in terms of rival products and firms.
+You’ll also have an understanding of the potential level of demand for your new product or service within your target market.

 If you’re not at that stage yet, have a look at these articles that will help you:

 - How do you know that you’re making the right decision for your business?
 Your guide to creating a business case that helps you to make your decision with confidence.

 - My free downloadable resource on how to do a market analysis.

 - Peer-to-peer innovation and New Product Development in action.

 - How to start a new growth curve for your business.